 No. Most people can stay in touch with their cell phones these days, so we no longer provide a wireless signal.

 How much does it cost to do the Gem Stone Mining?

-We no longer have gem stone mining available!
+YES.
+We now have gem stone mining available during the summer months!